ADGEfficiency/adgefficiency.github.io/_pages/my-work.md

 ---

 Energy engineer turned data professional.
 My work is focused on using data to combat climate change.

-I enjoy modelling energy systems, especially to optimize the control of energy systems.
+I am passionate & enjoy modelling energy systems, especially for optimization & control.

 [I am interested in the space that exists between economic and carbon optimization](https://adgefficiency.com/space-between-money-and-the-planet/) - the different outcomes we get when we design and optimize systems for money or for the environment.

-Recently I've been working as a data engineer at [Gridcognition](https://gridcognition.com/), working on building software to navigate the transition to a decentralised and decarbonised future.
-I occasionally do some consulting, speaking and mentoring.
+Recently I've been working as a data engineer at [Orkestra Energy](https://www.orkestra.energy), working on building software to navigate the transition to a decentralised and decarbonised future.

 [LinkedIn](https://www.linkedin.com/in/adgefficiency/) - [Twitter](https://twitter.com/ADGEfficiency) - [email](adam.green@adgefficiency.com) - [GitHub](https://github.com/ADGEfficiency) - [mentoring](https://mentorcruise.com/mentor/AdamGreen/) - [CV](https://adgefficiency.com/cv.pdf)